"

 2. Common Law Claim:

-• Process: Involves establishing that the defendant breached a duty of care owed to the claimant, causing harm or loss.
+• Process: Involves establishing that the defendant breached a duty of care owed to the claimant, causing harm or loss; and

 • Outcome: Successful claimants may receive damages for losses, including compensation for pain and suffering.